divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 ### `/internal/test/endpoint_for_task` {#endpoint-for-task}

-Request the base URL for DAP-PPM endpoints for a new task.
-This API will be invoked immediately before `/internal/test/add_task` (see
-{{aggregator-add-task}}), to determine the endpoint URLs of the aggregators.
-If the aggregator uses a common set of DAP-PPM endpoints for all tasks, it could always return the same value, such as the relative URL `/`.
+Request the base URL for DAP endpoints for a new task.
+This API will be invoked immediately before `/internal/test/add_task` (see {{aggregator-add-task}}), to determine the endpoint URLs of the aggregators.
+If the aggregator uses a common set of DAP endpoints for all tasks, it could always return the same value, such as the relative URL `/`.
 Alternately, implementations may wish to generate new endpoints for each task, derive the endpoint based on the `TaskId`, etc.

 The test runner will provide the hostname at which the aggregator is externally reachable.
 If the aggregator returns a relative URL, the test runner will